AlisaMitchikov/Data_Analysis_PDF_Generation_and_Email_Automation/readme.md

-#                                        PDF Generation and Email Automation
+#                        Data Analysis, PDF Generation and Email Automation

 ## What does the tool do ?
 This project automates the process of loading data from various sources,